 Although Uber argued that the Driver Handbook merely contained “suggestions,” Judge Chen dismissed that argument by referring to the mandatory language of the document and evidence that failure to follow the “suggestions” could be enforced by disciplinary action or termination.

-Is it too late for companies already operating in a less than ideal level of compliance to restructure and re-document a company’s independent contractor relationships in order to minimize the risk of misclassification liability?
-No. As we noted in our September 18, 2014 blog post entitled “Silicon Valley Misclassification,” tech companies that use the 1099 “on demand” business model are at risk if they “do not take care to structure, document, and implement their independent contractor relationships in a manner consistent with federal and state IC laws.”
+Is it too late for companies already operating who have been sued in IC misclassification cases to restructure and re-document their independent contractor relationships in order to minimize the risk of misclassification liability going forward.
+As I noted in my September 18, 2014 blog post entitled “Silicon Valley Misclassification,” tech companies that use the 1099 “on demand” business model are at risk if they “do not take care to structure, document, and implement their independent contractor relationships in a manner consistent with federal and state IC laws.”
 Likewise, as I commented on a May 19, 2015 webinar that also featured one of the lead attorneys for Uber, Shannon Liss-Riordan: “[T]he best time to [enhance independent contractor compliance], of course, is before you get a summons or court complaint from someone such as [Ms. Liss-Riordan] or before a regulatory challenge is commenced.
 And even for those companies that are in the midst of legal challenges, it’s not too late to minimize or avoid future independent contractor misclassification exposure.
 We’ve used a proprietary process called IC Diagnostics that has worked very well for companies that are trying to fit their business model into existing laws, both at the federal and state level.”

 While it is ideal to structure and document independent contractor relationships properly from the start, many companies, especially tech start-ups in the on-demand sharing economy, have not done so.
-As noted in the May 10 webinar, many new and existing companies have resorted to IC Diagnostics™ to enhance their level of independent contractor compliance under the applicable tests for independent contractor status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including restructuring, re-documenting and re-implementing the IC relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in our White Paper on the subject.
+As noted in the May 10 webinar, many new and existing companies have resorted to a process such as IC Diagnostics™ to enhance their level of independent contractor compliance under the applicable tests for independent contractor status under governing state and federal law.
+That process also offers a number of practical, alternative solutions to enhance compliance with those laws, including restructuring, re-documenting and re-implementing the IC relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in my White Paper on the subject.

 Lastly, the implementation of a legitimate independent contractor relationship is just as essential as the structuring and documentation.
 As shown by the court’s decision in this case in March, even when contractual provisions were drafted in a manner intended to be consistent with governing laws, it was argued that Uber failed to strictly follow the contractual limitations on direction and control when they put their contractor relationships into effect.
 There is no reason, however, why a company committed to complying with independent contractor laws cannot, when exercising both rigor and restraint, implement and carry out in practice an enhanced contractor relationship.
 Uber can take this step even if it loses at trial or (if it wishes to place itself in a better position sooner), before the trial and all appeals are completed.